SchematX/Last-Epoch-Projects/README.md

 Here, you will find some things that are extremely helpful to my friends and I. So I share them here with you!
 Please, get involved using the navigation above this area to help guide you to the right areas and be sure to join in on some discussions or post some thoughts and request's.
 [Join in on the discussions](https://github.com/SchematX/Last-Epoch-Projects/discussions).

+Head below to [view the Filter codes](https://github.com/icueMike/Last-Epoch-Projects#projects-im-working-on-or-working-with-others) or [Download](https://github.com/icueMike/Last-Epoch-Projects/releases) them and add it to your Last Epoch folder.
+How to do so is just below this.
+---

 ## SchematX's - Last Epoch Filters